-Here’s a look at the finished image for this lesson on learning how to draw a happy expression.
+Here’s a look at the finished image for this lesson on how to draw a smiling face

 Notice how the lips stretch and flatten out the more extreme your facial expression becomes.
 When we say ‘extreme’ in the last sentence, we mean that a smirk, or a slight grin won’t have as much effect on your lips as a flashing your biggest, happiest smile.